Guest columnist Jim Misener of global agency 50,000feet opines on why design has the unique ability to focus our minds while also setting them free.

 GDUSA adds ‘Responsible Designers’ to the editorial mix, growing organically out of our Green Design annual feature.
-It is sponsored by Rolland, a uniquely sustainable fine paper supplier.

 Design for Good was started by Mark Haak in 2007 to work with charities, non-profits and businesses that believe creativity has enormous power for change, and that strong design can move people and get results.